Ph.D. 1995, Mechanical Engineering, Chinese Academy of Sciences

 Tianhong Cui is a leading expert on MEMS/NEMS and advanced manufacturing.
 His group investigates micro and nano devices using nanomaterials and polymers for new sensors and actuators for medical and environmental applications.
 He is the founding Executive Editor-in-Chief for a Nature journal, Microsystems & Nanoengineering.
 He is also the founding Editor-in-Chief for the first AAAS/Science Partner Journal titled Research.

-MEMS/ NEMS including devices and systems using graphene, nanotubes, nanoparticles, nanocomposites, and polymers for new actuators, sensors, microfluidic devices, and photovoltaics for various applications to medical devices, renewable energy, and electronics cooling.
+MEMS/ NEMS including devices and systems using graphene, nanotubes, nanoparticles, nanocomposites, and polymers for new actuators, sensors, microfluidic devices, and photovoltaics for various applications to medical devices, environmental protection, precision agriculture, renewable energy, and electronics cooling.